corefan/xenko-docs/en/manual/graphics/post-effects/color-transforms/custom-color-transforms.md

     Open the the file and write the class.

-    For example, the code below creates the class `MyColorTransform`, which uses the `MyColorTransformShader` shader and supplies a value for the color `MyColor` (defined in the shader).
+    For example, the code below creates the class `MyColorTransform`, which uses the shader and supplies a value for the color `MyColor` (defined in the shader).

     ```cs
     using SiliconStudio.Core;